ysyk2021/the-productive-investor-maximizing-your-returns-with-smart-strategies/src/chapter-7-2.md

-Chapter 7: Incorporating Technology into Investing: Exploring the Benefits of Robo-advisors and Online Trading Platforms
+Exploring the Benefits of Robo-advisors and Online Trading Platforms
 ========================================================================================================================

 Technology has transformed the way we invest, making it more accessible, convenient, and efficient.
 In this chapter, we will explore the benefits of robo-advisors and online trading platforms and how they can enhance an investor's overall investment strategy.